mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

 Full-duplex
 '''''''''''
+Full-duplex means that UDS message can be transmitted in both directions at once.
+That means that a node could be sender of one UDS message and receiver of another one at the same time.

+Handling of unexpected CAN packets in case of full-duplex communication:
 +-------------------+--------------------------------+--------------------------------+----------------------------------+--------------+---------+
 |       Status      |          Single Frame          |           First Frame          |         Consecutive Frame        | Flow Control | Unknown |
 +===================+================================+================================+==================================+==============+=========+